How to Jump a Car Battery and Save Yourself Some Time

 The most common cause of a dead battery is leaving your lights on all night long, but that’s not necessarily the only way to drain your battery.
 Other culprits can include an interior light that doesn’t shut off due to a faulty door latch or trunk switch, or even a poorly installed stereo system, subwoofer or car alarm that may be leeching power through a short circuit.
-If you find your battery is constantly dying on you, it’s worth heading to a professional to diagnose the problem.
+If you find your battery is constantly dying on you, it’s worth heading to your local NAPA AutoCare expert to diagnose the problem.

 There are two basic tools used to jump a car battery.
 The first are standard jumper cables, which are intended to connect your car’s electrical system directly to that of another vehicle nearby, allowing you to use its juice to get your engine going.
 You’ll need to choose the right length of cable; standard units force you to park face-to-face.
 That’s not always possible on a busy highway, however, where it may be safer to park nose-to-tail and use a set of extended cables.
 Thicker cables, noted by their lower gauge size, will also transmit electricity more efficiently, which makes for easier jump-starting.
 Finally, solid copper clamps always beat copper-plated clamps, as the latter design can wear off over time and significantly reduce your ability to jump a car battery.

 Another option is a portable power pack, which is a self-contained battery you can keep charged in your trunk or garage.
 The pack can be attached to your car’s battery and save you from having to wait for a rescue.

 Regardless of whether you use cables or a power pack, learning how to jump a car battery requires you to understand how to make the right connection with your vehicle’s electrical system.
 Always check your vehicle’s owner’s manual for any special instructions for hooking up jumper cables.
 Some vehicles may have special remote connections points or the battery may be located in an odd place like under the rear seat or in the trunk.